 Egyptian Christianity soon began to acquire its own characteristics; they invented monasticism.
 It began around 270 when St Anthony went out into the desert and became a hermit and a saint.
 Soon hermits began banding together and in the 340s the first monasteries began to appear in the western desert.
 Meanwhile in Alexandria, Christianity was gaining strength and in 391 a mob attacked the Temple of Serapis and destroyed it.
 But the Alexandrine church gained strength when the gospels began to be written down for the locals, and were written in the Egyptian language but using the Greek script – and a new ’language’ – Coptic was invented.
 The Coptic Church still survives as the second largest religion in Egypt.

-But Alexandria was beginning to lose some of its prestige.
+beginning to lose some of its prestige.
 Alexandria had long considered itself to be the second city of the Roman world after Rome, but with the foundation of Constantinople in 330, Constantinople became the second city and soon became the second largest city.
 And this distinction was felt keenly in Christianity: who was the more important, the patriarch of Constantinople or the patriarch of Alexandria?
 The two churches began drifting apart.

 The big problem came over the ‘monophysite’ controversy.
 This revolved round the question of whether Christ was a man who became god, or a god who became man: though it was somewhat more complicated than that.
 It was debated at great length at the Council of Chalcedon in 451 AD, and the Egyptians lost and the Byzantines won, or at least they were the majority, and the Byzantine Church became the dominant force in the Eastern Empire.
 But the Egyptians went their own way and the Coptic Church still survives today.